bitburner-official/bitburner-src/doc/FAQ.md

 ### Config (using [electron-store](https://github.com/sindresorhus/electron-store#readme))

-Configuration file will be written to disk in the application data directory.
+Configuration files can be found in the application's data directory.

 - on Linux: `~/.config/bitburner/config.json`
 - on macOS: `~/Library/Application\ Support/bitburner/config.json`